Willson Contreras Player Props: Cardinals vs. Twins

-Willson Contreras and his .447 on-base percentage over his past 10 games (101 points higher than his season-long percentage), will be in action for the St. Louis Cardinals versus the Minnesota Twins and Pablo Lopez on August 1 at 7:45 PM ET.
+Willson Contreras -- with a slugging percentage of .333 in his past 10 games (including zero home runs) -- will be in action for the St. Louis Cardinals against the Minnesota Twins, with Joe Ryan on the mound, on August 2 at 7:45 PM ET.

 Willson Contreras Game Info & Props vs. the Twins